-Table 3 summarizes the timing, amounts and sense of strike-slip component of the Ebro kinematics relative to Europe and Iberia inferred from our model.
-Our reconstructions suggest a total left-lateral strike-slip movement of 278 km between Europe and

-- 280 Ebro.
-90 km were accommodated during the late Permian-Triassic period (Fig. 5a-c, 270-200 Ma).
-86 km were accommodated during the Jurassic (Figs. 5c-d and 6a-b, 200-140 Ma).
+Table 2 summarizes the timing, amounts and sense of strike-slip component of the Ebro kinematics relative to Europe and Iberia inferred from our model.
+Our reconstructions suggest a total left-lateral strike-slip movement of 278 km between Europe and Ebro.
+90 km were accommodated during the late Permian-Triassic period (Fig. 4A-C, 270-200 Ma).
+86 km were accommodated during the Jurassic (Figs. 4C-D and 5A-B, 200-140 Ma).
 We quantify 99 km and 19 km for the 140-120 and 120-100 Ma time intervals, respectively, leading to a total of 128 km of strike-slip movement during the Lower Cretaceous, in the range of amounts deduced from offshore and onshore geological observations (Olivet, 1996; Canérot, 2016).
 By 118 Ma, most of the strike-slip faulting is terminated as extension became orthogonal and Ebro is close to its present-day position (Jammes et al., 2009; Mouthereau et al., 2014).
-The maximum strain rate of 5 km. $Myr^{-1}$ is obtained for the 140-120 Ma time interval.
-285 - revealing progressive strain localization in the Pyrenean basins before mantle exhumation (Jammes et al., 2009; Lagabrielle et al., 2010; Mouthereau et al., 2014; Tugend et al., 2014).
+The maximum strain rate of 5 km.Myr-1 is obtained for the 140-120 Ma time interval,

-The Iberia-Ebro boundary has played as right-lateral and left-lateral kinematics.
-The rapid eastward displacement of Ebro during the late Permian to Late Jurassic period (Figs. 5 and 6) induces a total of 67 km (12, 33, 17, and 5 km during the

-- 270-250, 250-200, 200-180, and 180-160 Ma time interval, respectively) right-lateral strike-slip between Ebro and Iberia (i.e., 290 Galicia).
+- et al., 2009; Mouthereau et al., 2014).
+The maximum strain rate of 5 km.
+Myr^{-1} is obtained for the 140-120 Ma time interval, revealing progressive strain localization in the Pyrenean basins before mantle exhumation (Jammes et al., 2009; Lagabrielle et al., 2010; Mouthereau et al., 2014; Tugend et al., 2014). - The Iberia-Ebro boundary has a more complex tectonic history than the Europe-Ebro boundary.
+The rapid eastward displacement of Ebro during the late Permian to Late Jurassic period (Figs. 4 and 5) induces a total of 67 km (12, 33, 17, and 5 km during the 270-250, 250-200, 200-180, and 180-160 Ma time interval, respectively) right-lateral strike-slip between Ebro and Iberia (i.e., Galicia).
 This displacement has been partitioned with extension within the Iberian basins along a NW-directed intra-continental deformation corridor.
 This is consistent with stretching markers in Triassic rocks in this area (Soto et al., 2019).
-From 160 to 100 Ma, the northward propagation of the Central Atlantic spreading ridge into the southern North Atlantic resulted in a net left-lateral slip of 245 km and increasing strain rates of up to 9 km.Myr-1, indicating the southern Ebro boundary became the main tectonic boundary in Iberia, accommodating eastwards displacement of Iberia into the Alpine Tethys region.
-295
+From 160 to 100 Ma, the northward propagation of the Central Atlantic spreading ridge into the southern North At- - 245 lantic resulted in a net left-lateral slip of 245 km and increasing strain rates of up to 9 km.Myr-1, indicating the southern Ebro boundary became the main tectonic boundary in Iberia, accommodating eastwards displacement of Iberia into the Alpine Tethys region.
+Despite the requirement of such large movements in the Iberian Range geological evidence are lacking.
+This likely reflect the role played by the Triassic evaporites that decouples the large extension in the pre-salt basement from thinskinned extension in sedimentary cover as shown around Iberia by numerical studies (e.g., Grool et al., 2019; Duretz et al., - 250 2019; Jourdon et al., 2020; Lagabrielle et al., 2020).